 Wool Dryer Balls

-IMPORTANT: Do not add essential oils to the dryer balls and do not add essential oils to your dryer.
+IMPORTANT: Do not add essential oils to the dryer balls and do not add essential oils to anything that you put into your dryer.
 Wool Dryer Balls are a wonderful way to eliminate the use of toxic and harshly fragranced dryer sheets, so they are definitely worth considering by those that want to omit the use of toxic chemicals from their laundry.

 However, essential oils are flammable and can pose a fire risk when added to dryer balls or dryer sheets.
 Additionally, if essential oils are added to your wash or are already present on your clothing and are not adequately rinsed away during the wash cycle, this may also pose a fire hazard.
 Washing clothing at cooler temperatures produces the most risk as the cooler temperatures encourages essential oils to remain on clothing.
 For more information, please read Kristina Bauer's enlightening blog post: An Interesting Caution About EOs and Laundry.